MicrosoftDocs/win32/desktop-src/Msi/adminuser.md

 ---
-Description: The installer sets this property if the user has administrator privileges. ms.assetid: 2e7fd269-bd5f-40b7-b123-36b9c783a917
+description: The installer sets this property if the user has administrator privileges. ms.assetid: 2e7fd269-bd5f-40b7-b123-36b9c783a917
 title: AdminUser property
 ms.topic: reference